smruthip07/DSA-Project-3/resources/MARKDOWN.md

 ### Important Note on ToC

-To include the Table of Contents (for your report), you can use links:
+To include the Table of Contents, you can use links:

 	\[link](www.example.com)